symfony-cmf/symfony-cmf-docs/bundles/routing_auto/token_providers.rst

 --------------

 The ``content_locale`` provider will provide the locale (e.g. ``fr``, ``de``, etc) from the subject object.
-It ultimately it determines the locale from the storage specific adapter - so it is dependent upon the adapter supporting this feature.
+It ultimately determines the locale from the storage specific adapter - so it is dependent upon the adapter supporting this feature.